ASP.NET Core APIs: Getting Swashbuckle to work with Auth0

 Your API call should have been successful, and if you put a breakpoint in the controller

-property, you should see claims that match the payload section shown
+and look at the User property, you should see claims that match the payload section shown

 above.